wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 1. Importing keywords from other plugins you have used

 == Changelog ==

+= 2.2.0 =
+* BUG FIXED : limited keywords were shown on the post, now it works as it is expected
+* thanks for : 'Rboj', 'H4rz' and 'Aselqo'

 = 2.1.8 =
 * Dotted style is now available for keywords